himanshi-dixit-27/COVID-19-TRACKER/README.md

 This project uses React JS, JAVASCRIPT ES7, React-leaflet & numeral (for formatting numbers).
+This project is built by using functional components.

+We divide it into following sections:
+1. Create Header
+2. Info Boxes( Total cases, recovered and deaths)
+3. Table (of all countries with total cases)
+4. Chart (Line chart to describe the progression or decline in cases)
+5. Map (taken from react-leaflet)
+6. Deploy (using firebase )
+ The data is pulled from https://disease.sh/ and rendered by using .json objects

 ## Available Scripts

 In the project directory, you can run: